|Oracle® Communications Billing and Revenue Management Configuring and Running Billing

 Note:To customize how BRM assigns the DOM according to the billing segment, see "Customizing the DOM Assignment Process".

 The DOM used by the first bill unit in the account.
-If a DOM is not assigned to the billing segment, BRM assigns the DOM to that of the first bill unit in the account.
+If a DOM is not assigned to the billing segment, BRM sets the DOM to that of the first bill unit in the account.

 Default setting in the CM pin.conf file.
 If a DOM is not assigned to the billing segment nor is available from another bill unit, the DOM is set to the value assigned in the actg_dom entry in the CM configuration file (BRM_Home/sys/cm/pin.conf, where BRM_Home is the directory in which BRM components are installed).
 To set the default value, see "Setting the Default Accounting Day of Month (DOM)".